 It is important to remember that a sanction letter does not state the legal approval of the loan.
 You, as an applicant, are still subject to background checks and will have to provide additional documentation before the final agreement is made.
 It is also essential to know that sanction letters are only valid for a specified period – often six months, though it depends on the lender.

 Once the stated time is up, you can no longer accept the loan offer based on the terms stated in the sanction letter and will have to make an entirely new application.
-Finally, consider that many property developers or buyers require you to present a copy of the sanction letter to them before finalizing a purchase.
+Finally, consider that many property developers or buyers require you to present a copy of the sanction letter to them before finalising a purchase.

 Bajaj Finserv brings you pre-approved offers for personal loans, home loans, business loans, and a host of other financial products.
 Not only does this simplify the process of availing of financing, but it also helps you save on time.
 All you have to do is share a few basic details and check out your pre-approved offer.